On Neuropsychology...

 dollars, and make therapy compatible with the needs

-of the McDonald's Generation", said company spokesperson
+of the McDonald's Generation", said company

-Nimda Plotnik.
+spokesperson Nimda Plotnik.
 (1)

-"Specifically, we're mandating that all covered insured's
+"Specifically, we're mandating that all covered

-receive single-sentence counseling.
-Therapists with
+insured's receive single-sentence counseling.

-the problem is, and tell the client how to solve it
+quickly assess what the problem is, and tell the

-save us a ton of money.
+too much to ask, and will save us a ton of money.

-Asked for some examples of this new counseling format,
+Asked for some examples of this new counseling

-Plotnik quoted several.
+format, Plotnik quoted several.

-A therapist in a land-locked Midwest town once saw an
+A therapist in a land-locked Midwest town once saw

 'What should I do?" asked the beleaguered client.